The Boss's Son

 "There it is again."

 All of the thumps had come from outside on the opposite side of the wall inside the kitchen.
 My eyes shifted back to the fireplace.
-Mounted above the fireplace was my old outfit and armor worn when I had served under Master Shen.
+Mounted above it, was my old outfit and armor worn when I had served under Master Shen.

-I walked right up to the mantel piece and pulled off my old signature war-hammer that had several times been used by me in the past.
-Back in the days of me being a ruthless monster.
+I walked right up to the mantel piece and pulled off my old signature war-hammer that had several times been used in the days of me being a ruthless monster.

 "Damn tigers, they don't know when to quit!"